โš–๏ธ Airport Comparison Tool

 ๐Ÿข Terminal Information

 Bullfrog Basin Airport (BFG) is a specialized recreational aviation facility located within the Glen Canyon National Recreation Area in Kane County, Utah.
 Situated five miles north of the Bullfrog Marina on the northern end of Lake Powell, the airport is owned and managed by the National Park Service.
-The facility features a single 3,500-foot asphalt runway (01/19) that is primarily used by private pilots and chartered air taxis visiting one of the most iconic water-based recreational areas in the American West.
+This National Park Service-owned airport covers 42 acres and operates with a single 3,500 by 40-foot asphalt runway (01/19) that is primarily used by private pilots and chartered air taxis visiting one of the most iconic water-based recreational areas in the American West, handling 2,502 annual aircraft operations (99% general aviation).
 The airport's position on a high desert plateau offers spectacular aerial views of the deep blue waters of Lake Powell contrasting against the surrounding red rock canyons.
 The terminal infrastructure at Bullfrog Basin is extremely minimal and reflects its role as a remote backcountry landing strip.
 There is no permanent passenger terminal building with conventional services; instead, flight operations are centered around a small administrative office and a basic sheltered waiting area.
 Because the airport is primarily for transient aircraft, there are no TSA security checkpoints or baggage carousels.
 All passenger coordination is handled directly with the aircraft operators or lodge representatives.
 The airfield operates strictly during daylight hours, from sunrise to sunset, and lacks runway lighting, making careful timing of arrivals and departures essential for all pilots.
 Amenities at BFG are limited to basic restrooms and a public telephone, so travelers must be fully self-sufficient upon arrival.
 A critical operational note for pilots is the total absence of refueling facilities on-site; all aircraft requiring fuel must utilize the nearby Cal Black Memorial Airport (HCR) at Halls Crossing, located across the lake.
 While the airport itself is austere, the nearby Bullfrog Resort and Marina provides comprehensive services including lodging at the Defiance House Lodge, campgrounds, boat rentals, and several dining options.
 Ground transportation between the airfield and the marina is typically provided by resort shuttles or pre-arranged private vehicles, as there are no on-demand taxi or ride-sharing services in this remote desert location.

 ๐Ÿ”„ Connection Tips